 Wheatgrass gets its superfood reputation from its substantial list of health benefits.
-It contains 70% Chlorophyll which is first product of sun energy and provides a number of unique benefits when consumed in live form.
+It contains 70% chlorophyll, the first product of solar energy, which is the first product of solar energy and provides several unique advantages when consumed in live form.

 Chlorophyll contains antioxidants which slow the body’s oxidization and thus aging process.
 It also neutralizes body toxins and has antibacterial effects within the body.

-Wheatgrass contains most of the necessary essential vitamins including: Vitamin A, B-complex, C, E & K. It also contains high amounts of the essential minerals: Iron (44% RDA), Manganese (7000% RDA), Zinc (413% RDA) as well as 17 amino acids.
+Wheatgrass contains most of the necessary essential vitamins, including Vitamin A, B-complex, C, E & K. It also contains high amounts of the vital minerals: Iron (44% RDA), Manganese (7000% RDA), zinc (413% RDA) as well as 17 amino acids.
 (Self Nutrition Data 2016)

-Growing your own wheatgrass ensures you always have the freshest supply available for juicing.
-You can grow wheatgrass from seeds, or you can buy a pre grown tray from many supermarkets and health stores.
-When it has grown to about 8 inches tall, it is ready to use.
+Growing your wheatgrass ensures you always have the freshest supply available for juicing.
+You can grow wheatgrass from seeds or buy a pre-grown tray from many supermarkets and health stores.
+It is ready to use when it has grown to about 8 inches tall.
 Cut the wheatgrass with a sharp knife or scissors ½ inch to 1 inch from the ground.
-Leave the cut stalks in a sunny windowsill and they will regrow.
+Leave the cut stalks on a sunny windowsill, and they will regrow.

 Most health stores keep stock if you prefer to buy your wheatgrass.
-However; make sure it is fresh, as wilted grass will make your juice taste like something straight out of the swamp.
+However, ensure it is fresh, as wilted grass will make your juice taste like something straight out of the swamp.

 How to juice wheatgrass

-- Wash and chop ¼ cup of wheatgrass and place into a mortar.
+- Wash and chop ¼ cup of wheatgrass and place it into a mortar.

 - Use the pestle to grind the wheatgrass using slow circular motions.